Skip to main content

 Provide a new approach to hospital care

-Develop dedicated Sue Ryder spaces on NHS sites to provide compassionate, tailored care for those nearing the end of life relieve pressure on hospital teams, and increase acute bed productivity.
+Develop dedicated Sue Ryder spaces on NHS sites to provide compassionate, tailored care for those nearing the end of life, relieve pressure on hospital teams, and increase acute bed productivity.

 Increase support for people in their own homes

-Expand car Expand care in the community through partnerships, virtual wards, and increased hospice-at-home services, helping more people die at home, and reducing emergency admissions.
+Expand care in the community through partnerships, virtual wards, and increased hospice-at-home services, helping more people die at home, and reducing emergency admissions.

-Integrate hospice services with neighbourhood health infrastructure
+Integrate PEoLC services in neighbourhood health infrastructure

 Make full use of hospices’ care and expertise to support people in the last 1,000 days of life and those with complex multi-morbidities – helping people to live well and prevent emergency admissions.